carlonicora/RAW/RAW.md

 But a fight can also be very balances

 > Tanis is fighting a hobgoblin.
 The half-elf wears no armour and the hobgoblin wears an old leather that absorbs 2 damages per hit.
 Tanis (melee 42) attacks (dice roll 10) the hobgoblin, delivering 16 damages (attack 52 - 2 successes with a sword with base damage of 8).
-The hobgoblin sports a short sword (base damage 6) and can parry just 5 points of damages (2 for the leather armour and 3 for the weapon defence, halving the   )
+The hobgoblin sports a short sword (base damage 6) and can parry just 5 points of damages (2 for the leather armour and 3 for the weapon defence, halving the base damage of 6 and multiplying for the 1 success of its 35 melee value).
+The hobgoblin takes 11 damage from a large slash.
 ## Character Creation

 There are two element of a character creation: boring numbers and exciting stories.
 The mechanics of the games help define a character through a series of stats which identifies each character's ability.
 Yet, the most important part in the creation of a character is their backstory and their personality.